racket/racket7/racket/src/cs/README.txt

 Performance Notes
 -----------------

-The best-case scenario for performance is
+The best-case scenario for performance is current the default
+configuration:

  * `UNSAFE_COMP` is enabled in "Makefile" --- currently on by default.